-My boys have been so excited for us to continue our “travels” after completing our Philippines preschool unit.
+My boys have been so excited for us to continue our “travels” after completing our Philippines unit.
 They loved creating their own 3D jeepneys, making a Philippine Christmas parol, playing Filipino games, and making some delicious treats.

 And now we’re off to France in our home tour of the world!

 These activities are perfect for preschool and elementary school children.